Gender in English: Metaphorical gender

 Gendered pronouns are occasionally applied to sexless objects in English, such as ships, tools, or robots.
 This is known as metaphorical gender (as opposed to natural or grammatical gender).
 This personification of objects is usually done for poetic effect or to show strong emotional attachment.

 Although the use of she and he for inanimate objects is not very frequent in Standard Modern English, it is fairly widespread in some varieties of English.
 Gender assignment to inanimate nouns in these dialects is sometimes fairly systematic.
 For example, in some dialects of southwest England, masculine pronouns are used for individuated or countable matter, such as iron tools, while the neuter form is used for non-individuated matter, such as liquids, fire and other substances.

 One common use of metaphorical gender is referring to named ships as she.
 This is the case even for ships named after men, such as HMS King George V; otherwise, the gender of inanimate objects with proper names tends to match the gender connotation of the name.
 The origins of this practice are not certain, and it is currently in decline and sometimes considered offensive.
 In modern English it is advised against by The Chicago Manual of Style, New York Times Manual of Style and Usage, and The Associated Press Stylebook.
 The Cambridge Dictionary considers the practice "old-fashioned".
+"She" is used for ships in formal documents such as Royal Navy news headlines, official US Navy documents, ADF news, and Forbes.

 The Oxford English Dictionary dates written examples of calling ships she to at least 1308 (in the Middle English period), in materials translated from French, which has grammatical gender.
 One modern source claims that ships were treated as masculine in early English, and that this changed to feminine by the sixteenth century.
 In the 1640 English Grammar, author Ben Jonson unambiguously documents the neuter gender "under which are comprised all inanimate things, a ship excepted: of whom we say she sails well, though the name be Hercules, or Henry, or the Prince."
-Various folk theories on the origin include the tradition of naming of ships after goddesses, well-known women, female family members or objects of affection (though ships have male and non-personal names), the tradition of having a female figurehead on the front of the ship (though men and animals are also used as figureheads), ship sponsors (generally held by women by tradition) and various justifications (many satirical) comparing the attributes of ships with women.
+Various folk theories on the origin include the tradition of naming ships after goddesses, well-known women, female family members or objects of affection (though ships may also have male and non-personal names), the tradition of having a female figurehead on the front of the ship (though men and animals are also used as figureheads), ship sponsors (generally held by women by tradition) and various justifications (many satirical) comparing the attributes of ships with women.

 She is also sometimes used as an alternative to it for countries, when viewed as political entities.